santacsj/basicassembler64/README.md

 BASIC Assembler 64, or BAS64 in short, is a macro assembler for the Commodore 64 written entirely in BASIC V2.

 BAS64 supports all legal and illegal opcodes except for JAM.
 It is entirely disk based, only lookup tables are stored in memory.
-The package also contains a line oriented SEQ file editor to edit source code, but any other SEQ file editor can be used, of course.
+The package also contains a line oriented SEQ file editor to edit source code, but any other SEQ file editor can be used, of course e.g. Kwik Write! by Fairlight!.

 ## The Reader